Normal subgroups in the Cremona group (long version): Complements

 \subsection{SQ-universality and the number of quotients}

+As a direct consequence of Theorem \ref{thm:criterion} and the existence of \good\ elements in $\Bir(\cpd)$, {\sl{the Cremona group $\Bir(\cpd)$ has an uncountable number of distinct normal subgroups}}.
+Recently, Dahmani, Guirardel, and Osin obtained a better, much more powerful version of Theorem \ref{thm:criterion}, which applies to the Cremona group in the same way as Theorem~C implies Theorem~A, because the existence of {\good} elements in $\Bir(\cpd)$ is sufficient to apply Dahmani, Guirardel, and Osin's theorems.
+We only describe one consequence of their results that strengthen the above mentioned fact that $\Bir(\cpd)$ has uncountably many normal subgroups, and refer to \cite{DahGui} for other statements.

-A group is said to be {\textbf{SQ-universal}} (or SubQuotient-universal) if any countable group can be embedded into one of its quotients.
+A group is said to be {\textbf{SQ-universal}} (or SubQuotient-universal) if every countable group can be embedded into one of its quotients.
 For example, the pioneering work \cite{HNN} proves that the free group over two generators is SQ-universal.
 If $G$ is a non elementary hyperbolic group, then $G$ is SQ-universal.
 This result has been obtained by Delzant and Olshanskii in \cite{Delzant:1996} and \cite{Ol}.
-It seems reasonable to expect that the Cremona group $\Bir(\cpd)$ is also SQ-universal, with a proof similar to Delzant and Olshanskii's proofs, but for $\Bir(\cpd)$ acting on $\hypman$ instead of a hyperbolic group acting on itself.
-Dahmani and Guirardel \cite{DahGui} have announced a general result which, thanks to what is proved in our paper, should easily imply the SQ-universality of the Cremona group.
-We thus refer to a forthcoming paper by Dahmani and Guirardel, together with Osin, for SQ-universality.
-Note that SQ-universality implies the existence of an uncountable number of non isomorphic quotients.
-The following weaker result is a direct consequence of Theorem~A.